Acute Knee ClinicThe first few days can make all the difference in recovery from a sporting injury.

 Dr Steve Lawrie at the Sunshine Coast Orthopaedic Clinic provides an Acute Knee Clinic each Monday and Tuesday which is specifically designed for, but not limited to, sports injuries of the knee with a view to rapid assessment, investigation and adoption of a management plan within the first few days of the initial injury.

-The Acute Knee Clinic has now been running for twelve years.
+The Acute Knee Clinic has now been running for fourteen years.
 We have treated many professional and semi-professional athletes as well as the “weekend warriors”, including a special interest in paediatric sporting injuries.
-Dr Lawrie has a close association with many sporting teams on the Sunshine Coast, including the Sunshine Coast Falcons, Melbourne Storm and many other local clubs.
+Dr Lawrie has a close association with many sporting teams on the Sunshine Coast, including the Sunshine Coast Falcons, Melbourne Storm, Sunshine Coast Lightning and many other local clubs.

 To access the Acute Knee Clinic, a patient needs to have a current referral to Dr Steven Lawrie and plain x-rays of the knee should also be arranged before the initial consultation.